When purchasing sunglasses it can be confusing figuring out what lens materials the sunglasses have in them.

-One of the questions I get asked frequently is about the lens materials used in the sunglasses we sell.
+As a result one of the questions I get asked frequently is about the sunglasses lens material used in the sunglasses we sell.

 For sunglasses there are three common lens materials used for sunglasses lenses and each one has a specific property which may or may not be right for you.